Level 1 CFA® Exam:

 The presence of mutually exclusive projects, project sequencing and capital rationing makes a good capital allocation process difficult.

-- Capital allocation is a process carried out by companies in order to make decisions on investment projects lasting more than one year.
+- Capital allocation is a process carried out to make decisions on investment projects lasting over a year.

 - Capital budgeting (allocation) can be divided into four steps: idea generation, investment analysis, capital allocation planning, and monitoring and post-auditing.